cbrnr/python-intro-short/02-Python_Environment/02-Python_Environment.md

 5
 ```

 The result `5` is displayed automatically right after the command.
 In general, if you start Python by typing `python` (or `ipython` if you have installed the `ipython` package) on the command line, Python will start in interactive mode.
+In case you were wondering, you can exit the interactive interpreter by typing `exit()` (or Ctrl+D on macOS or Linux).

 ### Script mode
 In contrast to interactive mode, Python can run many lines of code in one go using script mode.
 A Python script is a plain text file (ending in `.py`) containing Python code.
 In general, one line contains exactly one code statement.
 Compared to interactive mode, Python does *not* display results automatically.
 For example, let's assume that a Python script named `test.py` contains the following line: